 Many organizations attempt to “Go Lean” without a strategic plan which likely results in failure.
 Successful Lean implementation requires commitment to good change or Kaizen.
 Initial changes from Lean are initially disruptive and resistance makes Lean difficult to accept unless the organization is fully engaged.
 Lack of management commitment and resolve is the primary reason for failure.
 It is challenging to see future improvement if the current state of operations seems to be working just fine.

 Our Q-1 Lean approach produces measurable results.
-Our process can be implemented strategically companywide or iteratively by project.
-Steps Q-1 follows when training or facilitating Lean are listed below:
+Our process can be implemented strategically company-wide or by project.
+Steps Quality-One follows when training or facilitating Lean are listed below:

 - Commitment to Lean Operating Systems